2020 CAO Points: 325

 - For all modules in Year 1 through Year 3 students must pass both the CA and Final Examination components to be considered to have passed the module.

-This is in order to meet the impending CORU regulatory requirements for Social Care programmes, Criterion 4.10, “The provider must identify any requirements for attendance, the procedure for monitoring attendance and the consequences of not meeting attendance requirements where relevant”
+This is in order to meet CORU regulatory requirements for Social Care programmes, Criterion 4.10, “The provider must identify any requirements for attendance, the procedure for monitoring attendance and the consequences of not meeting attendance requirements where relevant”

 In accordance with CORU regulations, the following documents are made available to Social Care Placement Practice Educators.